-When it comes to budgeting in general, I recommendseparating your money into multiple bank accounts.
-If you want to travel the world, one bank account that I highly recommend having is a “travel fund”.
+With budgeting in general, I recommendseparating your money into multiple bank accounts.
+If you want to travel the world, one bank account that I highly recommend having is a “travel fund.”
 A travel fund is simply a bank account where you save money for travel.

 Why have a travel fund?

-Tool tip: Want to see all of your money in one place?
-Using Nav.it, you can connect your savings, checking and credit card accounts so you can see all transactions and saved up funds in one place and get an overview of your overall spending.
+Pro tip: Want to see all of your money in one place?
+Using Nav.it, you can connect your savings, checking, and credit card accounts to see all transactions and saved-up funds in one place.
+Plus, you’ll get an overview of your overall spending.

-Using the Auto-Save function inside the app will help you decide how much you might be able to contribute to your “Weekend Getaway” fund (and if skipping a couple latte runs might help you reach your travel goals sooner!).
+Use the Auto-Save function inside the app to decide how much you could contribute to your “Weekend Getaway” fund (and if skipping a couple of latte runs might help you reach your travel goals sooner!).

 Why save for travel consistently?

-If there is a category on your overall monthly spending that you want to reduce (lattes, brunches, impulse shopping buys), you can change the budget line total for the month, and then set up alerts to ping you when you’ve spent 50 or 90 percent of that line item.
+Suppose there is a category on your overall monthly spending that you want to reduce (lattes, brunches, impulse shopping buys).
+In that case, you can change the budget line total for the month and check back in frequently to ensure you’re not exceeding that budget category.